MicrosoftDocs/windows-dev-docs/terminal/panes.md

 { "command": { "action": "splitPane", "split": "auto" }, "keys": "alt+shift+|" }
 ```

-### Using the dropdown menu
+### Using the new tab button and dropdown menu

+If you'd like to open a new pane of your default profile, you can hold the <kbd>alt</kbd> key and click the new tab button.
 If you'd like to open a new pane through the dropdown menu, you can hold <kbd>alt</kbd> and click on your desired profile.
-This will `auto` split the active window or pane into a new pane of the selected profile.
+Both of these options will `auto` split the active window or pane into a new pane of the selected profile.
 The `auto` split mode splits in the direction that has the longest edge to create a pane.

 ![Windows Terminal dropdown pane](./images/alt-click-pane.gif)

+> [!IMPORTANT]
+> Opening a new pane using the new tab button is only available in [Windows Terminal Preview](https://aka.ms/terminal-preview).

 ## Switching between panes